nextauthjs/next-auth/README.md

 **Version 2.0 is a complete re-write, designed from the ground up for serverless.**

-* Built for serverless - unlike version 1.x it doesn't depend on Express or PassportJS (but is compatible with them) and is designed to support automatic code splitting at build time for optimal bundle size and performance.
+* Built for Serverless - unlike version 1.x it doesn't depend on Express or PassportJS (but is compatible with them) and is designed to support automatic code splitting at build time for optimal bundle size and performance.
 * Supports the same oAuth 1.x and oAuth 2.x and email authentication flows as version 1.x (both client and server side).
 * Simple configuration with out-of-the-box support for common oAuth providers and databases.

-If you are familar with version 1.x you will appreciate the much simpler and hassle free configuration, especially for provider configuration, database adapters and much improved Cross Site Request Forgery token handling (now enabled by default *for next-auth routes only*).
+If you are familiar with version 1.x you will appreciate the much simpler and hassle free configuration, especially for provider configuration, database adapters and much improved Cross Site Request Forgery token handling (now enabled by default *for next-auth routes only*).

 Additional options and planned features will be announced closer to release.

 Note: NextAuth is not associated with Next.js or Vercel.

-## Configuration
+## Getting Started

 Configuration is much simpler and more powerful than in NextAuth 1.0, with both SQL and Document databases supported out of the box.
-There are predefined models for Users and Sessions, which you can use, extend or replace with your own!
+There are predefined models for Users and Sessions, which you can use (or extend or replace with your own models/schemas).

-### Server
+### Code

-To add `next-auth` to a project, create a file to handle authentication requests at `pages/api/auth/[...slug.js]` with a list of authentication providers (e.g. Twitter, Facebook, Google, GitHub, etc) and your database (e.g. MongoDB, MySQL, Elasticsearch, etc).
+To add `next-auth` to a project, create a file to handle authentication requests at `pages/api/auth/[...slug.js]`:

-All requests to `pages/api/auth/*` (signin, callback, signout) will be automatically handed by NextAuth.

-Example `pages/api/auth/[...slug.js]`:

 ```javascript
 import NextAuth from 'next-auth'